Refinitiv/refinitiv-ui/documents/src/pages/build-app/framework-integration/react.md

 npm install @lit-labs/react
 ```

-Import React, a refinitv-ui element class, and createComponent.
+Import React, utility wrapper and EF Select element class.
+Then you can use `createComponent` to create React wrapper of the element.

 ```jsx
 import React from 'react';